syhhyl/CS106L/assignment2/README.md

 >
 > ### `get_match`
 >
-> Gets your “one true match” from the queue of all possible matches.
-This can be determined as you see fit; choose some method of acquiring one student from the queue, ideally something with a bit more thought than a single `pop()`, but it doesn’t have to be particularly complicated!
+> Gets your “one true match” from the queudent from the queue, ideally something with a bit more thought than a single `pop()`, but it doesn’t have to be e of all possible matches.
+This can be determined as you see fit; choose some method of acquiring one stuparticularly complicated!
 Consider random values or other methods of selection.
 >
 > If your initials have no matches in the dataset, print `“NO MATCHES FOUND.”` Better luck next year 😢